 Dubai is one of the biggest cities in the Middle East with a well-being economy, that has been growing rapidly for the last decades.
-The city is a workplace for many Asian immigrants, who by its own hands rose many amazing skyscrapers and other buildings possible to see today.
-Dubai is the biggest city in the United Arab Emirates with the biggest economy of the Persian Region and finally – one of the biggest flying transport hubs in the world.
+The city is a workplace for many Asian immigrants, who by their own hands rose many amazing skyscrapers and other buildings possible to see today.
+Dubai is the biggest city in the United Arab Emirates with the biggest economy in the Persian Region and finally – one of the biggest flying transport hubs in the world.
 As far as I know at the time of preparation of this reading Dubai International Airport is 3rd the biggest in the World.
 Most of the objects have been raised in the previous decade.

 My meeting with Dubai basically happened twice, but only once I decided to spend a day there.
-Everything because of the flying hours.
+Everything is because of the flying hours.
 Sometimes, when you want to have a nice flightseeing setting the flying time during the day is a priority, making potential stopover places omitted.
-Anyway, I have been in Dubai downtown just once, but I will be back for sure.
+Anyway, I have been to Dubai downtown just once, but I will be back for sure.

 We were planning our journey to Malaysia and Thailand in December 2016.
 It was going to be our first long-haul journey.
-We decided to choose Emirates Airlines with the main hub in Dubai.
+We decided to choose Emirates Airlines the main hub in Dubai.
 Fortunately, the flying times were favorable for us.
 The first flight from London was scheduled at 20:25 with an estimated landing in Dubai International (DXB) at 7:15.
 The next flight to Kuala Lumpur International (KUL) was scheduled at 4:10 the next day, giving us exactly 20 hrs 55mm of total staying.